Can’t think of a topic to research?

 Research Questions

 Before you can begin searching for information in a print or online resource, you need to identify keywords, or the most essential and significant words related to your topic.
+(Think of keywords as like social media tags.)
 Keywords can be found easily by scanning:

 IS YOUR TOPIC TOO BROAD?

 If you are finding too much information, your topic may be too broad.
-Consider narrowing it by:
+Consider narrowing it by using the 5 W's:

 IS YOUR TOPIC TOO NARROW?